bricecascade/wikiprenneur/README.md

 ## Dependencies

-wikiprenneur is built on top of Foundation and Angularjs.
-Compilation of SCSS files is made by Prepros.
+Wikiprenneur is built on top of Foundation and Angularjs.
+SCSS and JS files are compiled by Prepros.

 ## Get Started